mikdadkanbar/CI_CD_pipeline2/README.md

 # Overview

 <TODO: complete this with an overview of your project>
 In this project we will create a  CI/CD pipeline.
+We will first clone our repo to Azure.
 ## Project Plan
 <TODO: Project Plan